-- Business that process over 6 million Visa or MasterCard transactions per year (or, businesses that feel they need an onsite audit): Companies processing over 6 million Visa transactions annually (also known as Level 1 merchants) must undergo an onsite data security audit by a QSA (Qualified Security Assessor).
-But, any business can request an audit.
-In fact, if you aren’t a Level 1 merchant, but are still a large merchant (for example, processing 1 million transactions per year or above) it is highly recommended you receive an audit.
-Many Level 2 (1 million to 6 million transactions) and Level 3 (20,000 – 1 million transactions) elect to get audits because they’re just too big to accurately become PCI compliant by themselves.
+- Business that process over 6 million Visa or MasterCard transactions per year (or, businesses that feel they need an onsite audit): Businesses processing over 6 million Visa transactions annually (also known as Level 1 merchants) must have an onsite data security audit by a QSA (Qualified Security Assessor).
+Even if you aren’t a Level 1 merchant, but are still a large merchant (for example, processing 1 million transactions per year or above) it’s also highly recommended you receive an audit.
+Many Level 2 (1 million to 6 million transactions) and Level 3 (20,000 – 1 million eCommerce transactions) elect to get audits because they’re just too big to efficiently become PCI compliant by themselves.

-- Business that process less than 6 million Visa or MasterCard transactions per year: These companies’ requirements are a bit less stringent because they don’t handle as much card data as Level 1 merchants, but remember: they are still required to be compliant.
-Your requirements for compliance will at a minimum consist of completing a Self-Assessment Questionnaire, but may also require vulnerability scanning, penetration testing, or security training.
-Your acquiring bank may pay for these services as part of their PCI compliance program or they may leave you to your own devices.
+- Business that process less than 6 million Visa or MasterCard transactions per year: These businesses don’t handle as much card data as Level 1 merchants, but remember: they’re still required to be compliant.
+Requirements for compliance will at least include completing a Self-Assessment Questionnaire, but may also require vulnerability scanning, penetration testing, or security training.
+Your acquiring bank may pay for these services as part of their PCI compliance program or they may leave you to take care of it.
 Either way, it’s up to you to decide if you want a PCI DSS audit, but if you process less than 20,000 Visa or MasterCard transactions per year, it probably doesn’t make sense to get an onsite audit.